In this guide I will help you find the best Intercom alternative to use for your business in 2025.

 Cons:

-What's unique about Zendesk: scalable (you will probably never grow out of Zendesk)
+What’s unique about Zendesk is that you will probably never grow out of it.

 3. Gorgias: E-commerce-native customer service